 GTU Common MA students have a slightly different Leave of Absence policy.
-They must submit a GTU Leave of Absence form by the close of registration for each semester they will be on leave.
-There is a fee per semester for MA leaves.
+They must submit a GTU

+Leave of Absence form by the close of registration for each semester they will be on leave.
+There is a fee per from leave, just make sure you register online through SONIS during open registration periods.
+Check the academic calendars online for those dates.